BalajiKs171095/mbcrump.github.io/_posts/2017-04-02-part5-docker.md

 	0bd91d15c075        microsoft/dotnet:nanoserver   "c:\\windows\\system..."
 About a minute ago   Exited (0) About a min
 	ute ago                                clever_shirley

-We can see that it started our instance of .NET Core but it has excited out.
-If we run `docker ps -a --no-trunc` then we can see what command was actually executed :
+We can see that it started our instance of .NET Core but it exited out.
+We can't see the command that it ran as it truncated it from the output.
+To fix that, we need to run `docker ps -a --no-trunc` to see what command was actually executed :

 	CONTAINER ID                                                       IMAGE                         COMMAND                            CREATED             STATUS
 	                       PORTS               NAMES
 	0bd91d15c075ce09896cce6c129919570c4983543085674eaa0114d5eadf7142   microsoft/dotnet:nanoserver   "c:\\windows\\system32\\cmd.exe"   4 minutes ago       Exited (0) 4
 	minutes ago                                clever_shirley

+We can now see that it started `c:\\windows\\system32\\cmd.exe`.
+Great!
+So this is a command prompt that we are looking for.
 OK, so let's go ahead and run the docker run command and add -it for Interactive Terminal :

 	docker run -it microsoft/dotnet:nanoserver

-Now we are running a Command Prompt inside of a Container using Docker.
+Now we are running a command prompt inside of a Container using Docker.
 We can even run `dotnet --info` to verify.

 ![image](/files/dockerdotnet.png)